Barbara Crawford Johnson: Education

 The finances of college was a challenge for her family.
 Barbara ultimately enrolled in the University of Illinois in 1943 due to scholarships and the low in-state tuition.
 At the time, the university did not yet offer aeronautical engineering degrees, so Barbara started with general engineering to provide her a solid technical understanding and background in all general engineering disciplines.
 Barbara struggled with oppression as a woman in engineering, and was often told she would never find a job because no one would want to hire a female engineer.
 The discrimination caused her to doubt her decisions, and she considered transferring to business, but her parents encouraged her to stick with engineering.

 In her free time while in college, Barbara was active in the Air Force Base in Rantoul, Illinois and eventually learned to fly on her own.
-Her on-campus professors, Professor Spring and Professor Vawter had tremendously encouraged her on her path to becoming an engineer.
+Her on-campus professors, Professor Spring and Professor Vawter, had tremendously encouraged her on her path to becoming an engineer.
 Additionally, she won a bid to become an at-large student senator, acquiring more votes than the candidate running for president.

 In 1946, in just three years, Barbara Crawford Johnson became the first woman to earn a Bachelor's degree in general engineering from the University of Illinois.
 She immediately had three different job offers: to stay and teach at the University while pursuing graduate work, to move East and build bridges, or to take a job with North American Aviation in California (which later became Space Division of Rockwell International).

 Work

 With her love for flying, Barbara chose the North American Aviation job, even with her feelings of inadequacy in the beginning.
 Barbara's worries stemmed from being placed in an aviation position when her background was general engineering.

 Her first assignment with her job was in aerophysics and aerodynamics.
 "I have no idea why they put me where they did," said Barbara.
 "I didn't even really know what a Mach number was."
 The job was simple yet tedious, and Barbara spoke with her supervisor about placing her on a different assignment.
 "I am an engineer, and I want a real engineer's job," Barbara told him.
 Her supervisor laughed at her before walking out of the room, and Barbara thought she had been fired.
 However, he returned with her manager, and they assigned her to a new and challenging job: supersonic inlet design for a ramjet.

 The preliminary designers Barbara got to work with taught her a lot and opened up more career opportunities for her, including flight dynamic projects for Dyna-Soar, the recovery of hypersonic gliders, lunar reentry vehicle research, and orbital rendezvous.
 She continued to learn as she took graduate classes at UCLA to keep up with the challenging projects.
-She borrowed her bosses car to drive to UCLA and take her classes.
+She borrowed her boss's car to drive to UCLA and take her classes.

 She worked in the aerospace industry for thirty-six years, only taking time off when she and her husband had their son.